Should Christians Give Something Up for Lent?

 - To feel spiritual.
 Don’t observe Lent because it makes you feel like you’re a spiritual person or because it strokes your own spiritual ego.
 Pride is the opposite of what God wants and fasting is supposed to be all about humility.

 - To gain God’s favor.
-In the Catholic tradition Lent is all about repentance and self-sacrifice to gain God’s favor.
+For many people, Lent is all about repentance and self-sacrifice to gain God’s favor.
 But as we contemplate Easter, we realize He did all the work for us.
 God is not impressed by our good works & fledgling efforts to gain His favor.
 What God truly desires is a broken and contrite heart, fully surrendered to His will (Psalm 51:17).
 Lent can be a great help in getting our heart to that point, but not if our goal is actually focused on ourselves (gaining His favor) instead of focused on Him.

 - By telling everyone what we’re giving up.
 Facebook this week will be filled with people declaring to the world what they’re giving up for Lent.
 But don’t join the crowd.
 Matthew 6:16-18 clearly states that when we fast, we’re supposed to do it without anyone else knowing it.
 It should just be between us and God so that our focus is on Him and not on what others think of us.